 But if not, don’t worry.

-Give them all your info, tell them to complete the declaration for you remotely (the Internet is such a beautiful invention!), and ask them to simply send you the screenshot with the ArriveCAN receipt.
+Give them all your info, tell them to complete the declaration for you from wherever they are (the Internet is such a beautiful invention!), and ask them to simply send you the screenshot with the ArriveCAN receipt.

 So if you have loved ones who are not comfortable with technology, you can do it for them without a problem.